The Overload Principle for Sports Fitness and Skills

 Overloading taps the body's mechanisms that bring about the desired changes that go hand-in-hand with specificity.
 Improving cardiovascular fitness involves sustaining submaximal activities for extended periods of time.
 Increasing strength requires lifting progressively heavier weight loads.
 The principle applies to duration and volume of training, as well.

-If the training load was not increased to push her to higher levels of strength, she would show little improvement.
-To improve her game, increased upper body strength must be merged into whole body execution of game skills.
+If the training load was not increased to push him to higher levels of strength, he would show little improvement.

 Sport skills are learned through a variety of techniques and concepts.
 It is the quality of practice that counts, rather than quantity and intensity.